Harry-Thompson/Dog-1.0/README.md

 #Dog-1.0-'Red Setter'
+Dog-1.0 'Red Setter', adds features to cat such as pagination and hexdumping

+(hexdumping is still to come)

 Many cat's are now too complex and overthinked:
     782  22684  gnu-cat.c
 dog is ~ 100 lines long, this means that the binary file is much smaller and that the source code is very easy to read

-Dog-1.0 'Red Setter', is a cleaner, simpler re implementation of the UNIX program cat.
-Dog improves on cat with speed and with features such as pagination (scrolling) and hex dumping (yet to be implemented) for binary files

 ###To install just run the sh script: